Follow These 8 Steps to Become a COTA

 This can be a difficult process, but thankfully the ACOTE has made it a little easier for you.

-The ACOTE, or Accreditation Council for Occupational Therapy Education, is the body that determines what must be included in a program in order to provide the basic information needed to equip occupational therapists and occupational therapy assistants to enter the workforce.
+The ACOTE, or Accreditation Council for Occupational Therapy Education, is the governing body that determines what must be included in an OT or OTA program in order to provide the basic information needed to equip occupational therapists and occupational therapy assistants to enter the workforce.

 Not all ACOTE accredited schools are the same, though.
 The length of the program, the personalities of the educators, and the physical location of the school will all have a bearing on what you choose.